mcverter/Dissertation/README.md

   **Anarchism of the Other Person** will be a rethinking of anarchism through the writings of ethical phenomenologist Emmanuel Levinas.
 Its goals will be twofold: (1) to extend the ethical genealogy of anarchism by reading it through Levinas; (2) to demonstrate 'pataphysical readings of Levinas as an anarchist.

 - Discursive context
-  Given that anarchism is continuously being reborn unto a multiplicity of genealogies, it is useful to identify that this investigation considers itself to be in the lineage of ethical anarchocommunism, drawing deeply from ancestors such as Petr Kropotkin, whose pamphlets inspired Russian revolutionaries to overthrow Czar Nicolas II, and Ricaro Flores Magon, whose journalism inspired Mexican revolutionaries to overthrow dictator Porfirio Diaz.
+  Given that anarchism is continuously being reborn unto a multiplicity of genealogies, it is useful to identify that this investigation considers itself to be in the lineage of ethical anarchocommunism, drawing deeply from ancestors such as Petr Kropotkin, whose pamphlets inspired Russian revolutionaries to overthrow Czar Nicolas II, and Ricardo Flores Magon, whose journalism inspired Mexican revolutionaries to overthrow dictator Porfirio Diaz.
 However, even the perspectives of these two teachers will be further perverted, inverted, subverted, and reverted as we dive as well into the streams of writers such as bell hooks, Lucy Parsons, Lynne Farrow, William C. Anderson, Sam Mbah, Lorenzo Kom'boa Ervin, Kim Tall Bear, Aragorn!, ZigZag, and Klee Benally, Alexis Pauline Gumbs, Loree Erickson, and Sunsara Taylor.

 * Levinas / Nietzsche
   The task of developing such an ethical anarchism of the other person seems especially important for the way that it counterposes obligation against voluntarism, the perspective of the will articulated by Nietszche against the perspectives of other familiar and unfamiliar persons explored by Levinas